jumpingcontent/Final_Pack/finalproject/finalproject.md

 For our final project we had quite an adventure.
 We had three attempts at a project and each one taught us a lot.
-I was the documenter for all three of our projects
+I was the documenter for all three of our projects.
+Due to this responsibility in addition to organizing and writing down information given to me from group members and my observations of our progress, I maintained and will continue to maintain our project repos depending on group consensus.

 ------------------------------------------